react-page/react-page/CONTRIBUTING.md

 # Contribution Guide

-We welcome and encourage community contributions to Flynn.
+We welcome and encourage community contributions!

 ## Contributing Code